 Of the 17 previously accessible IRP sites, only three sites (1D, 1E1, and 30) remain open or still require cleanup under the IR program.
 The remaining 14 sites (1I, 2C, 2D, 2F, 2G, 10, 20, 31, 32, 34, 35, 37, 38, and 42) are closed.
 Only lead concentrations in surface soil at Site 30 are of potential health concern.
-Though estimated blood lead levels, assuming continuous exposure, would exceed CDC's level of concern ( $10 \mu g/dL$ ), the estimated doses are below levels shown to cause no observable health effects following oral exposure to lead.
-Further, residents and base personnel are not expected to be at this site often enough or for long enough periods of time to produce exposures that could result in these elevated BLLs or produce adverse health effects.
+Although site 30 is still accessible, residents and base personnel are not expected to be at this site often enough or for long enough periods of time to experience exposures that could result in elevated BLLs or potentially produce adverse health effects.
+Typically, absorption of lead from soil is less that other exposure sources (e.g. water, food and paint) and repeated exposures over time are required to increase BLL to levels of concern.
 In 2001, the feasibility study for OU4 recommended that approximately 15,600 cubic yards of soil be removed from the site, and in 2005, the Cleanup Review Tiger Team (CURTT) recommended soil excavation and further evaluation of disposal options.
 This future cleanup is expected to remove the possibility of future exposures to lead-contaminated soil at Site 30.

 Future public health hazards are not expected from exposure to surface soil at accessible IRP sites.
-The most recent blood lead screening results suggest that people on base have not been affected by potential exposures at Site 30 and estimated doses based on average lead concentrations are below levels shown to produce no adverse effects.
-Even though the estimated blood lead level (based on the average surface soil concentration and assuming continuous exposure) is above CDC's level of concern, residents and base personnel would not be expected to be at this site for long enough periods of time or often enough to result in adverse health effects.
+The most recent blood lead screening results suggest that people on base have not been affected by potential exposures at Site 30 and estimated BLLs are below levels of concern for children and adults.
 Future remedial actions include removing contaminated soil from this site, which would be expected to alleviate future exposure to contaminated soil at Site 30.
 Accordingly, no health hazards would be expected at these potentially accessible IRP sites based on the potential exposure pathways, concentrations of contaminants detected, estimated exposure doses, and impending site cleanup.